ppgorecki/SuperNet/README.md

  - `--hcrunstats`: print improvements stats after each HC runs
  - `--hcrunstatsext`: print improvements stats after locating optimal networks after each HC run
  - `--hcrunstatsalways`: print stats after each HC run
- - ` --noodtfiles`: do not save odt.log and odt.dat with optimal networks
+ - `--noodtfiles`: do not save odt.log and odt.dat with optimal networks
- - ` --hcusenaive`: use only ODT naive algorithm in HCH (no BB)
+ - `--hcusenaive`: use only ODT naive algorithm in HCH (no BB)
  - `--hcstopinit=NUM`: stop when there is no new optimal network after HC with NUM initial networks
- - ` --hcstopclimb=NUM`: stop in HC when there is no improvements after NUM steps
+ - `--hcstopclimb=NUM`: stop in HC when there is no improvements after NUM steps
- - ` --hcmaximprovements=NUM`: stop after NUM improvements in HC climb
+ - `--hcmaximprovements=NUM`: stop after NUM improvements in HC climb
- - ` -O ODTFILE`: the name of odt.log
- - ` -D DATFILE`: the name of odt.dat; see also --odtlabelled and --noodtfiles
+ - `-O BASENAMEFILE, --outfiles`: base name of outputfiles .log and .dat
- - ` --noodtfiles`: do not generate odt and dat files
+ - `--noodtfiles`: do not generate .log/.dat files
- - ` --odtlabelled`: odt and dat file in labelled format
+ - `--odtlabelled`: odt and dat file in labelled format

  By default HC is limited to tree-child and non time consistent networks.
 Use `--general`, `--relaxed` or/and `--timeconsistent` to change the search space.